How are you? Fine, I hope.

 It may sound strange, but considering how much you've answered my questions and the frequency I read the site's articles and sermons, I've got used to your writing style and kind of feel like you are a close friend of mine.
 Every time a doubt pops up about some topic, theological or not, I visit the site to see the perspective posed there.

 Well, I come again seeking your counsel on a number of issues.
 I apologize beforehand for the long email.
 If some of the questions were already answered in the site's archive, I ask you to please send me the link.

-First is about how to deal with my peers at church.
-You see, sometimes I find behaviors that I don't think it are appropriate.
-Not that I'm a mature Christian -- I'm still growing in faith, knowledge and love -- but there are times when I hear things which really sound disrespectful.
+The first is about how to deal with my peers at church.
+You see, sometimes I find behaviors that I don't think are appropriate.
+Not that I'm a mature Christian -- I'm still growing in faith, knowledge, and love -- but there are times when I hear things that really sound disrespectful.
 For example, today after the worship some friends and I went to buy some snacks.
 A girl was talking about her need to diet and said, "But the Lord is good and His mercy stands forever."
 I found it wrong to use such a beautiful statement in that context.
 Even considering the fact that I know her, I'm not close.
 What should I do?
-Talk to them at the spot?
-Talk to them later, one-on-one?
+Talk to them on the spot?
+Talk to them later one-on-one?